MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 - When another entity is an intrinsic property of an entity
 - When you wish to use a named relationship, typically as part of a Context

 When another entity is an intrinsic property then the entity type to which you are referring is often the name of the property; an example of this can be seen for Location above.
-However, another property name can be used, such as the properly ``source`` in a shot, which refers to an Asset.
+However, another property name can be used, such as the property ``source`` in a Shot, which refers to an Asset.
 (The Asset can be, for example, captured video, motion capture, animation, or an animated storyboard.)
 ```JSON
 {
 	"entityType": "Asset",